wuihee/notes/machine-learning/advanced-learning-algorithms/multiclass-classification.md

     model.fit(X, Y, epochs=100)
     ```

-- Finally, because our output layer we combine the steps for our loss function, we need to pass our result through a sigmoid function to get our predictions.
+- Finally, because our output layer is a linear layer since we combined the steps for our loss function, we need to pass our prediction result through a sigmoid function to get our predictions.

     ```python
     logit = model(X)